 3. Click a page name to view the report for it.

-4. If the page is managed in Omni CMS, click Edit Page to directly edit the page.
+4. If the page is managed in Modern Campus CMS, click Edit Page to directly edit the page.